starkinfra/sdk-java/README.md

     - [Withdrawals](#create-issuingwithdrawals): Send money back to your Workspace from your issuing balance
     - [Balance](#get-your-issuingbalance): View your issuing balance
     - [Transactions](#query-issuingtransactions): View the transactions that have affected your issuing balance
+    - [Enums](#issuing-enums): Query enums related to the issuing purchases, such as merchant categories, countries and card purchase methods
   - [Pix](#Pix)
     - [PixRequests](#create-pixrequests): Create Pix transactions
     - [PixReversals](#create-pixreversals): Reverse Pix transactions